Leni-Nikitaa/Design-and-Analysis-of-Algorithms/Comparison-basedSorting/README.md

-# Randomized Quick Sort Implementation in C
+# Comparision-based Sorting Implementation in C

 This repository contains a C program that demonstrates the **Quick Sort** algorithm for sorting an array of integers.
 Quick Sort is a widely used comparison-based sorting algorithm known for its efficiency.